-2007 2006 Secured by real estate - nonresidential \$402,441 \$ - Secured by real estate - multifamily 176,890 176,143 Total \$579,331 \$176,143
+2007 2006 Secured by real estate - nonresidential \$ 402,441 \$ Secured by real estate - multifamily 176,890 176,143 Total \$ 579,331 \$ 176,143

 During the fourth quarter of 2007 and 2006, UCB securitized multifamily loans with servicing rights retained through FNMA.
 In addition, during the fourth quarter of 2007, UCB securitized \$402.4 million of commercial real estate loans.
 The loans were exchanged for collateralized mortgage backed securities, issued through a newly established trust, United Commercial Mortgage Securities, LLC.
 As UCB retains the entire interest in the securitized assets, no gain or loss is recognized on the transaction.
 However, with respect to the commercial real estate loan securitization, UCB charged off \$1.6 million against the allowance for loan losses as the carrying value of the loans exceeded the fair value of the securities.
 Retained interests in securitized financial assets at the time of securitization were approximately \$579.1 million and \$174.7 million at December 31, 2007 and 2006, respectively.
-There were no net gains or losses from securitization transactions during the years ended December 31, 2007 and 2006.
-There were no securitizations for the year ended December 31, 2005.
+There were no net gains or losses from securitizations for the year ended December 31, 2005.